jjwithanr/obsidian_bible_study/docs/Old Testament/Genesis/Genesis3.md

 It is more than probable that they were **clothed in light before the fall**, and **when they sinned the light went out.**
 #barnhouse

 #### v.9
 >But the Lord God called to the man, "Where are you?"

 How fitting is the question to the character of God.
 He convicts us of the guilt of our hidden sin.
-Yet, He beckons us a loving Father to confess it unto Him and go to Him out of our hiding.
+Yet, He beckons us as a loving Father to confess it unto Him and go to Him out of our hiding.
 "You aren't where you belong" captures the tone and affection of God.
 #jj

+#### v.12
+>The man said, "The woman you put here with me—she gave me some fruit from the tree, and I ate it."

+The man's words are an ironic reminder of God's original intention in 2:18.
+As a measure of the extent of man's fall, he now sees God's good gift as the source of his trouble.
+#sailhamer

 #### v.15
 >And I will put enmity between you and the woman, and between your offspring and hers; **he will crush your head, and you will strike his heel.**"